 Clinical Assistant Professor

 Anoo is a Clinical Assistant Professor with the Division of Palliative Care at the University of British Columbia.
 She is presently working as a palliative care consultant at Surrey Memorial Hospital and in the Pain and Symptom/ Palliative Care Clinic at BC Cancer.
 She received her medical degree from the University of Alberta, completed a residency in Family Medicine with the University of British Columbia and Year of Added Competency in Palliative Care at the University of Toronto.
 She developed an interest in medical education while in Toronto, where she completed the Education Scholars Program with the Centre for Faculty Development.
 In 2009 she moved to the US.
 Here she received her board certification in Hospice and Palliative Medicine and worked as a palliative care consultant for the University of Pittsburgh Medical Center for a number of years.
 In Pittsburgh she served on several committees; including the Subspecialty Education Committee as well as the Palliative Fellowship Program Committee.
 She has an interest in scholarship in medical education and most recently has been collaborating on a project with colleagues in Pittsburgh, using the VITALtalk framework, and a coaching intervention to prepare residents to have goals of care conversations.
-She took on the position of Program Director for the Family Medicine Year of Added Competency in Palliative Care in 2019.
+She was the Program Director, Enhanced Skills from 2019-2023.

 Stephanie Milne, B.A.